trustfractal/did_registry_demo/README.md

   - The contract is now deployed.
 You should be able to see three consequences:

-    1. Your account's balance went down a little bit.
-This is because it was spent as gas to perform the deployment.
+    1. You should see a success message on the console on the bottom.
-    2. You should see a success message on the console on the bottom.
+    2. Your account's balance went down a little bit.
+This is because it was spent as gas as part of the deployment.
     3. You should now have a contract entry on the bottom left.

       <img src="media/01-15.png" />